ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect04.md

 # Learning Goals
 * Modules - how to use them and look up documentation
-* Designing functions that are READABLE, REUSABLE and DRY
+* Designing functions that are READABLE, REUSABLE and DRY (loops)

 #Turtle Graphics: Formal introduction to modules